Advising and Mentoring

 What are my mathematical interests?

-My mathematical interests concentrate in geometry, an area of mathematics that roughly speaking studies the shape of space.
+My mathematical interests concentrate in differential geometry, an area of mathematics that roughly speaking studies the shape of space.
 Geometry has many incarnations and is related with many other areas of mathematics and the physical sciences.
 You probably have a rough idea of what geometry is, or you can google many sites that will give you some nice overviews of many aspects of geometry (try, for example, to search geometry in MathWorld or PlanetMath, using the facility on the top of this page).
+I have also written some introductory lecture notes on the subject (click on image):

 I am specially interested in Poisson geometry.
 This is a branch of geometry that grew out of the study of mechanical systems, such as the solar system, spinning tops, etc. If you have a basic knowledge of manifolds, vector fields and differential forms, you can learn about Poisson geometry in the book that I coauthored (click on image):